-Beginning its life as meltwater from The Rhone Glacier in the Swiss Alps, a glacier so precious that it spends its summers wrapped in blankets, the Rhone soon flows into Lake Geneva and onwards into France’s beautiful Burgundy and Provence.
+Beginning its life as meltwater from The Rhone Glacier in the Swiss Alps, a glacier so precious that it spends its summers wrapped in blankets, the Rhone flows into Lake Geneva and on into France’s beautiful Burgundy and Provence.

 On its winding route the river, one of France’s largest, is joined from the north by the Saone as it flows through idyllic towns and villages, grand cities, and rolling vineyard-covered hills, towards its mouth and the warm blue waters of the Mediterranean Sea.